 Once you’re sure the home is fairly tight and free from ants getting inside, a good perimeter treatment should be done on the foundation.
 First, you’ll need a good SPRAYER.
 One of the pump sprayers we have will work fine.
 Next, get something like CYPERMETHRIN which ants and other insects tend to avoid.
 This will help keep them off the home which in turn will help get rid of ants.
 Cypermethrin can be used monthly and is an excellent product to use for most regular pest control.

 If you want something that lasts longer, get a microencapsulated active which can last up to three months per treatment.
-SUSPEND and BIFEN are good choices.
+DEFENSE SC and BIFEN are good choices.
 Both are odorless and effective on most any type of ant.
 Most homes will require 1-2 gallons sprayed around the outside and it’s important that you are thorough when doing this treatment.
-Both of these are odorless ant sprays and offer longer lasting residual compared to traditional concentrates.

 Lastly, the latest products coming to market are working even better.
 Instead of being fast acting like the traditional compounds, these new materials are quite different.
 They work slowly and only effect the ants after a few days.
 Their mode of action insures that ants which contact the spray will pick some up and bring it back to the nest.
 Once back at the nest, the active ingredient will have time to infiltrate the entire structure which ultimately will kill all the occupants.
 In the lab, these products work well.
 In the real world, they will work the same if used properly.